StreamPot/StreamPot/README.md

 ## How it works

-Streampot helps you install and run a nodejs server that has ffmpeg installed and a Fluent ffmpeg-like API to interface with.
+StreamPot helps you install and run a nodejs server that has ffmpeg installed and a Fluent ffmpeg-like API to interface with.

 It also includes job management/queuing as well as upload/downloads to remote locations.